By Sandy Moore

 Why choose Shopify?

-For those of you who are unfamiliar with Shopify, it is an e-commerce platform that includes the design, setup, and management of your online store across multiple channels.
-Shopify empowers more than 800,000 businesses in countries all over the globe, for brands including Unilever, Kylie Cosmetics, and more.
+For those who are unfamiliar with Shopify, it is an e-commerce platform that includes the design, setup, and management of your online store across multiple channels.
+Shopify empowers over 4.4 million websites globally as of 2023 for brands including Unilever, Kylie Cosmetics, and more.

-There are a variety of benefits to using the Shopify platform.
+Using the Shopify platform provides a variety of benefits.
 It is easy to set up, it is built for optimization, and the store maintenance is relatively simple to use.
-In addition, you can customize your online store with over 4,100 apps that integrate directly with Shopify.
-There are three different pricing options available based on your needs and desired features.
+In addition, you can customize your online store with over 7,000 apps that integrate directly with Shopify.
+There are six different pricing options available based on your needs and desired features.

 If that’s not enough, here are some additional benefits of building your e-commerce website on the Shopify platform: